Venue Hire

 A Crouching Figure of Atlas, close up drawing of bare foot

 This debate will continue.
-It is particularly interesting for Peruzzi studies as the other artists associated with this depiction include Francesco di Giorgio Martini, who was Peruzzi’s teacher, and Perugino, who was Raphael’s teacher.
+It is particularly interesting for Peruzzi studies as other artists associated with this depiction include Francesco di Giorgio Martini, who was Peruzzi’s teacher, and Perugino, who was Raphael’s teacher.

 Conclusion